Micronutrients: The Unsung Heroes of Indian Diets

 You might meet numbers on paper, but still miss real nourishment.

-“Modern diets often optimize for calories, protein, or convenience but traditional diets optimize nutrient diversity.
+“Modern diets often optimize for calories, protein, or convenience, but traditional diets optimize nutrient diversity.
 And that’s the gap we’re now trying to fix.”

 Building a Micronutrient-Rich Plate